-Bachelor of Arts, Bachelor of Science Social Sciences
+Bachelor of Science Social Sciences

-The Bachelor of Arts or Bachelor of Science degree in Social Sciences provides students with a broad background in all of the social sciences.
+The Bachelor of Science degree in Social Sciences provides students with a broad background in all of the social sciences.
 Students take a wide range of courses in many different fields.

 The Social Sciences degree requires an Interdisciplinary Core of 12 credit hours, in addition to a concentration of 21 credit hours in History, Criminal Justice, Psychology, Rehabilitation Studies or Social Work (typically with same prefix or focus of study), two courses in quantitative and qualitative statistics, and the Senior Thesis.
 Free electives of 18 hours can be selected to achieve a minor in various disciplines or to continue advanced study in the concentration area.